MASTER ADDICTION COUNSELOR (MAC)

 - Enhance your opportunities for independent practice.

-- Master's Degree or higher in Substance Use Disorders and/or related counseling subjects from a regionally accredited institution of higher learning.
+- Master's Degree or higher in Substance Use Disorders/Addiction and/or related counseling subjects (social work, mental health counseling, psychology) from a regionally accredited institution of higher learning.

-- Current credential or license as a Substance Use Disorder counselor issued by a state or credentialing authority.
+- Current credential or license as a Substance Use Disorder/Addiction counselor or Professional Counselor (social worker, mental health, marriage & family, professional counselor, psychologist, psychiatrist, medical doctor) issued by a state or credentialing authority.

-- At least three years full-time or 6,000 hours of supervised experience as a Substance Use Disorder counselor.
+- At least three years full-time or 6,000 hours of supervised experience as a Substance Use Disorder/Addiction counselor.

-- At least 500 contact hours of education and training in Substance Use Disorders.
+- At least 500 contact hours of education and training in Substance Use Disorder/Addiction.
 Must include six hours of ethics training and six hours of HIV/AIDS-specific training within the last six years.
-50% of training hours must be face-to-face.
+At least 50% of training hours must be face-to-face.